GamerAlien/ECSE-414-G13/readme.md

 ## Dijkstra

-*Runs A* on all the graphs generated with 0.3 percent edge probability
+* Runs Dijkstra on all the graphs generated with 0.3 percent edge probability
 ```
 python3 test_dijkstra -p 0.3 -a
 ```

-**Output
+**Output**
 ```
 --------------------- 10 nodes ---------------------
 Iteration: 4, Runtime: 0.00032